 Paul addresses Ephesians to God’s holy ones/saints and blesses with grace and peace.
-As saints, they believed in Christ Jesus as the Redeemer that had atoned for all their sins, and by this faith they were consecrated and sanctified to God.
+As saints, we believe in Christ Jesus as our Redeemer that has atoned for all our sins, and by this faith we are consecrated and sanctified to God.
 Grace and peace are blessings which come from God our Father and our Lord and Savior Jesus Christ.
 These same blessings come to us (Eph 2:8).

 Paul, an apostle of Christ Jesus by the will of God, To the saints who are at Ephesus and who are faithful in Christ Jesus: Grace to you and peace from God our Father and the Lord Jesus Christ.
 Ephesians 1:1-2

-If we believe in Messiah Jesus, we are saints in the kingdom.
+Since we are born again, we believe in Messiah Jesus and we are saints in the kingdom.
 Even if we don’t consider ourselves saints, our Father in heaven does.
 Some days, we certainly don’t seem holy.
 We might be grumpy, grim, and caught in sin.
 What Paul wants us to see is reality to lift us out of those ruts.
 Paul helps us set our sight on the things that are above.
 He wants us to see ourselves as our Father in heaven sees us.

 To be holy is to be set apart.
 The same Greek word is used in the NT for both “holy” and, in the plural, “saints” (VWS).

 Prior to Jesus death, resurrection and ascension, the Holy Spirit had not been poured out and followers of Jesus were not born again, new creatures created m the Messiah.
 They were identified as disciples.
-After the middle of the book of Acts, you will not find the word “disciples” in the New Testament.
+After Acts 21:16, you will not find the words “disciple” or “disciples” in the New Testament.
 Instead, you will find the Greek word “hagiōn” is translated either saints or holy.
 All who trust in Jesus as their Messiah, Lord and Savior are saints, holy ones.

-To all those in Rome who are loved by God and called to be saints: Grace to you from God our Father and the Lord Jesus Christ
+To all those in Rome who are loved by God and called to be saints: Grace to you and peace from God our Father and the Lord Jesus Christ.
+Romans 1:7

-Grace/charis, here, is undeserved favor with the emphasis on favor from God.
+Grace, here, is undeserved favor with the emphasis on favor from God.
 The one who extends grace has something to give to the recipient, who lacks what is needed and lacks the means to acquire it.
 Unlike an investor, the gracious giver gives out of love, with no expectation of a return favor.
 God didn’t hold back on extending His grace to each one of us.
 He measured it out in portions proportionate to the gift of His Son.
-“The gift of the Messiah is the measure after which grace/charis was given to each one of us” (Eph 4:7 Anchor Bible).
+“The gift of the Messiah is the measure after which grace/charis was given to each one of us” (Eph 4:7).
 Jesus the Messiah brought grace and truth.
-“For the law was given by Moses, but grace and truth came by Jesus Christ” (John 1:17 KJV).
+“For the law was given by Moses, but grace and truth came by Jesus Christ.”
+John 1:17.

 Paul wrote of himself.
 “But by the grace of God I am what I am, and his grace toward me was not in vain.
-On the contrary, I worked harder than any of them, though it was not I, but the grace of God that is with me” (1 Cor 15:10 ESV). “‘But he said to me, ‘My grace is sufficient for you, for my power is made perfect in weakness.’
-Therefore I will boast all the more gladly of my weaknesses, so that the power of Christ may rest upon me.”‘ 2 Cor 12:9 ESV
+On the contrary, I worked harder than any of them, though it was not I, but the grace of God that is with me.”
+1 Corinthians 15:10 “‘But he said to me, ‘My grace is sufficient for you, for my power is made perfect in weakness.’
+Therefore I will boast all the more gladly of my weaknesses, so that the power of Christ may rest upon me.”‘ 2 Corinthinas 12:9

 Paul to Timothy.
-“You then, my child, be strengthened by the grace that is in Christ Jesus” (2 Tim 2:1 ESV).
+“You then, my child, be strengthened by the grace that is in Christ Jesus.”
+2 Timothy 2:1

 Paul to the Corinthians.
-“I give thanks to my God always for you because of the grace of God that was given you in Christ Jesus, that in every way you were enriched in him in all speech and all knowledge” (1 Cor 1:4-5 ESV).
+“I give thanks to my God always for you because of the grace of God that was given you in Christ Jesus, that in every way you were enriched in him in all speech and all knowledge.”
+1 Corinthians 1:4-5